BryanGoble/Obsidian-Notes/Allegiant Giving - Skillbridge/Week 6.md

 	- /Library/Logs
 - Windows
 	- Event Viewer
+### Linux Commands/Tools
+- `netstat` - view open ports on system
+	- Flags:
+		- `-n` - Prints IPs instead of resolving hostnames
+		- `-l` - Only check sockets that are listening
+## Documentation
+- Postmortems - Documents that describe details of incidents to help us learn from our mistakes
+	- What caused the issue?
+	- What the impact of the issue was
+	- How it got diagnosed
+	- The short-term remediation you applied
+	- The long-term remediation you recommend
+- Highlight the impact, root cause, and action items under an executive summary at the beginning.
+- Break down the root cause and trigger followed by a "Lessons Learned"
 ## Writing Efficient Code
 - Profiler - A tool that measures the resources that our code is using, giving us a better understanding of what's going on
 	- Tools: